ofarukcaki/dataleaks/README.md

 ## Install

-First, clone the repo to your server's main directory
+First, clone the repo to your server's main directory.
+Or download the zip and extract

     git clone https://github.com/ofarukcaki/dataleaks.git